U.S. third-quarter growth trimmed; business spending slowing

 But the economy appears to be slowing in the fourth quarter.

-In a second report on Friday, the Commerce Department said orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, dropped 0.6 percent last month after an upwardly revised 0.5 percent increase in October.
+In a second report on Friday, the Commerce Department said orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, dropped 0.6 percent last month after increasing 0.5 percent in October.

-Economists polled by Reuters had forecast these so-called core capital goods orders rising 0.2 percent last month after a previously reported unchanged reading in October.
-Core capital goods orders increased 6.5 percent on a year-on-year basis.
+Economists polled by Reuters had forecast these so-called core capital goods orders rising 0.2 percent last month.
+Core capital goods orders advanced 6.5 percent on a year-on-year basis in November.

 Last month’s drop in core capital goods orders added to data on the housing market and trade that have flagged a slowdown in economic growth in the October-December quarter.